Types of breast cancer and related breast conditions

 Adenoid cystic breast cancer tends to be slow growing.
 Doctors usually recommend surgery.
 Most women don’t need to have the whole breast removed (a mastectomy).
 Instead, your doctor will just remove the area of the cancer.
 This operation is called breast conserving surgery.

 The cancer rarely spreads elsewhere in the body.
-So you don't usually need to have your lymph nodes removed.
+So you don't usually need to have your removed.
 The risk of this type of tumour coming back is low, so the outlook is good.

 Doctors treat metaplastic cell cancers in the same way as other breast cancers.
 You might have surgery, chemotherapy and radiotherapy.